 6. Tamara Thorne, 1957 -

-Tamara Thorne is an American horror writer with the pen name Chris Curry.
+Tamara Thorne is an American horror writer who also uses the pen name Chris Curry.
 Her interest in collecting and reading ghost stories prompted her to write numerous novels about the paranormal, folklore, conspiracies, and vampires.
-Tamara has also been an investigator for real-life paranormal activities for 20 years, from which she’s spoken to different groups and appeared in television shows like Ghost Adventures.
+Tamara has also been an investigator of real-life paranormal activities for 20 years, experiences from which she’s spoken to different groups and appeared in television shows like Ghost Adventures.

 “In their rooms, some guests read or made love, but most of them slept, blissfully unaware of the fact that their innkeepers were losing their minds.”